-Echeveria agavoides ‘Waterlily', Echeveria ‘Water Lily', Echeveria ‘Waterlily'
+Echeveria 'Waterlily', Echeveria agavoides 'Water Lily', Echeveria agavoides 'Waterlily'

-Echeveria agavoides ‘Water Lily' is an attractive succulent plant with numerous light green to pale bluish-green leaves in an erect, dense rosette, thick elliptic and acuminate, somewhat waterlily-shaped due to the incurving blades, tips flushed rich pink, more tinged hot pink in the outers.
-When inflorescences are produced, the center of the main rosette changes considerably, the leaves become smaller and finer thus resembling a waterlily flower.
+Echeveria 'Water Lily' is an attractive succulent with numerous light green to pale bluish-green leaves arranged in a dense rosette.
+The leaves are thick, elliptic, tapering to a point, and with tips flushed rich pink.
+When inflorescence is produced, the center of the rosette changes considerably, and the leaves become smaller and finer, thus resembling a water lily flower.

 How to Grow and Care

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.